SantoshChapagai/SantoshChapagai/README.md

 # Santosh Chapagai

 - 🔭 I’m a <strong>Full Stack Web Developer</strong> and a <strong>Master's in Business Administration graduate</strong>.
-- 🌱 I’m a full stack web development graduate from <a href="https://en.bc.fi/">Business College Helsinki</a>
+- 🌱 I’m a full stack web development graduate from a <a href="https://en.bc.fi/">Business College Helsinki</a>

 ## Connect with me
 <ul>